 As noted above, soil compaction also decreases the likelihood of settlement after construction.

 You’ll want to keep soil compaction in mind for buildings, roadways, runways, or parking lots.

-You can decrease future settlement of soils by increasing the stiffness and eliminating voids, which creates a densified soil.
+You can decrease future settlement of soils by increasing the stiffness and eliminating voids.

 Removing voids reduces the chance of soil settling, shrinking, or expanding.

-It also decreases water seepage that would lead to deleterious shrinking and swelling soil properties.
+It also decreases water seepage that would contribute to the deleterious shrinking and swelling of soil.

 If you’re asking yourself the simple question of “why compact?” here’s your quick answer in five points: